YueZHANG-Edward/YueZHANG-Edward.github.io/_pages/about.md

 My research interest includes **Human AI Interaction** and **Cognitive Bias in Data Visualization**.
-Currently, I am deeply involved in a project related to AI in Education, where I am serve as the Researcher Assistant.
+Currently, I am deeply involved in a project related to AI in Education, where I serve as the Researcher Assistant.

 # 🔥 News